 Body contouring risks and safety information

-The decision to have body contouring surgery is extremely personal and you’ll have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.
+The decision to have plastic surgery is extremely personal, and you will have to decide if the benefits will achieve your goals and if the risks and potential complications of body contouring surgery are acceptable.

 - Fluid accumulation

 - Skin loss

 - Blood clots, deep vein thrombosis (DVT) and pulmonary embolism

 - Numbness or other changes in skin sensation

 - Unfavorable scarring

 These risks and others will be fully discussed prior to your consent.
 It is important that you address all your questions directly with your plastic surgeon.